aryan877/subis/README.md

 Subis is a decentralized subscription management solution built on zkSync, utilizing Native Account Abstraction supported by zkSync and Chainlink Price Feeds.
 It aims to provide a permissionless and gasless alternative to centralized financial services, which often charge high fees and may block accounts.
 This project is submitted to the Blockmagic Chainlink Hackathon.

+## Deployed Contracts

+The Subis contracts are currently deployed on the zkSync Sepolia testnet.
+Here are the contract addresses:

+- AA Factory: `0xcEa62E27DA26129CDAB1784Ea59F9ae4a39DdcE8`
+- Manager Factory: `0x6367daDA707E978c3a050C74C5f1cC51001b0066`

+You can interact with these contracts using the zkSync Sepolia testnet and the provided addresses.

 ## Project Structure

 The project is organized into the following folders: